Noaemien/ada-template-website/betting-floor.md

 #### Strategy 1 : Follow the bookmakers

-If someone simply follows the odds given by the bookmakers on the real competition?
+What if someone simply follows the odds given by the bookmakers on the real competition?

 #### Strategy 2 : Perfectly predict the Top 8 hubs

-If someone predicted the 8 best hubs, how much money could they win?
+What if someone predicted the 8 best hubs, how much money could they win?

 #### Strategy 3 : Use global popularity